hazelcast/hazelcast-nodejs-client/README.md

 ### 7.8.3.
 Pipelining

-With the pipelining, you can send multiple concurrent requests without waiting for their results with a concurrency limit.
+With the pipelining, you can send multiple parallel requests with a defined concurrency limit without waiting for their results.

-The pipelining is a convenience implementation to provide back pressure, i.e., controlling the number of inflight requests, and it provides a convenient way to wait for all the results.
+The pipelining allows to control back pressure, i.e., to limit the number of inflight requests, and it also provides a convenient way to wait for all the results.

 ```javascript
 function createLoadGenerator(map) {